Duke University: Controversies

+Rape hoax against lacrosse players

-In 2006, the Duke lacrosse rape hoax involved three men's lacrosse team members falsely accused of rape by Crystal Mangum, which garnered significant media attention.
+In 2006, three men's lacrosse team members were falsely accused of rape by convicted felon Crystal Mangum, which garnered significant media attention.
 On April 11, 2007, North Carolina Attorney General Roy Cooper dropped all charges and declared the three players innocent.
 Cooper stated that the charged players were victims of a "tragic rush to accuse."
-The District Attorney, Mike Nifong, was subsequently disbarred.
+The District Attorney, Mike Nifong, was subsequently disbarred., while Duke administration and faculty were condemned for their actions against the falsely accused.

 In December 2024, Mangum admitted, during a December 11, 2024 podcast interview, that she "made up a story that wasn't true" about the white lacrosse players who attended a party where she was hired to be a stripper.

+Research misconduct

+On November 9, 2015, the Office of Research Integrity (ORI) found that former Duke University associate professor and cancer researcher, Anil Potti along with Joseph Nevins, had engaged in research misconduct including falsifying data and fraud., which 60 Minutes described the case as "one of the biggest medical research frauds ever".
+Potti engaged in scientific misconduct while a cancer researcher at both Duke University's Medical Center and School of Medicine.
+He resigned in November 2010 after Duke put him on administrative leave, terminated the clinical trials based on his research and retracted his published data.

+Despite Duke University becoming aware of the suspicions of research misconduct by 2008, when a medical student working with Potti and Nevins withdrew his name from the research and submitted a memorandum entitled "Research Concerns" to the administration, the administration denied any misconduct and convinced the student not to report his experiences to the funding agency, Howard Hughes Medical Institute.
+Duke later falsely claimed that there had not been a whistleblower involved in the issue.
+Duke settled lawsuits by eight patients harmed by Potti, which was speculated "to be substantial, given the depth of the research misconduct and damaging evidence discovered in the lawsuit, including a whistleblower who alerted Duke to the misconduct in 2008 but went ignored."

 In 2019, Duke paid $112.5 million to settle False Claims Act allegations related to scientific research misconduct.
 A researcher at the school was falsifying or fabricating research data in order to win grants for financial gain.
 The researcher was arrested in 2013 on charges of embezzling funds from the university.
 The scheme was exposed by the allegations made through a lawsuit, filed by a whistleblower, who had worked as a Duke employee, and discovered the false data.

 In response to the misconduct settlement, Duke established an advisory panel of academics from Caltech, Stanford and Rockefeller University.
 Based on the recommendations of this panel, Duke Office of Scientific Integrity (DOSI) was established under the leadership of Lawrence Carin, an engineering professor with experience in machine learning and artificial intelligence.
 The establishment of this office brings Duke's research practices in line with those at peer institutions like Johns Hopkins University.